About Equations

 Conditional Example 1:

-There may be times where you need to track total elapsed time.
-This could can easily be done using the currentTime() function, but what happens when your date field is blank?
+There may be times when you need to track total elapsed time.
+This could easily be done using the currentTime() function, but what happens when your date field is blank?

 {Invoice Date} > 0 ? {Invoice Date} - currentTime() : 0